 Events Programme – keep an eye on our website for an on-going programme of events, workshops and talks in the gallery and beyond.

-“A superb building and resource, great location and friendly and helpful staff.”Visitor
+“A superb building and resource, visit this site great location and friendly and helpful staff.”Visitor

 “I attended Open Eye Gallery in 1988 from school and that started my interest in photography.
 I still enjoy taking pictures today and visiting exhibitions.”Visitor

 “Art has become something new to me… now I know art can be done in lots of different ways.”Ellie Nolan, Year 5, Bedford Drive Primary

 ‘Open Eye Gallery has shown a series of exhibitions exploring society and its nuances; its flaws, approved taboos, controversies and diversities’, ‘Curation and presentation is flawless.’Arts Council England Quality Assessment

 Sense of Sound’s mission is to create and produce amazing ways to celebrate singing.

 We do this in 5 main ways: